BrajBliss/netflixClone/README.md

 # netflixClone

-Build entirely on the MERN stack, a full Netflix Clone
+Build entirely on the MERN stack (npm), a full Netflix Clone

+## Installation

+### Find and install the dependencies inside client and server sides' `package.json`

 > Started on 5th October (README update soon)
+> ATM: working on the client side